clayfreeman/telnet-irc/README.md

 To compile in debug mode, type `make DEBUG=1; make install`

+To install to a different prefix, `make; make install PREFIX=/path/to/prefix`

 If for some reason you don't have the `which` command and your telnet isn't located at `/usr/bin/telnet`, you can compile with `make TELNET=/path/to/telnet; make install`